-- (1) As the department of transportation completes delivery of the projects funded by the 2003 and 2005 transportation revenue packages, it is clear that the current staffing levels necessary to deliver these projects are not sustainable into the future.
-Therefore, the department is directed to quickly move forward to develop and implement new business practices so that a smaller, more nimble state workforce can effectively and efficiently deliver transportation improvement programs as they are approved in the future, in strong partnership with the private sector, while protecting the public's interests and assets. - (2) To this end, the department of transportation is directed to reduce the size of its engineering and technical workforce to a level sustained by current law revenue levels.
-The department's current two thousand eight hundred FTE engineering and technical workforce levels for highway construction must be reduced in the 2011-2013 fiscal biennium to two thousand six hundred FTEs, with a target of reducing these workforce levels to two thousand four hundred FTEs by June 30, 2013.
-The department's engineering and technical workforce levels for highway construction must be further reduced to two thousand two hundred FTEs for the 2013-2015 fiscal biennium, with a target of reducing these workforce levels to two thousand FTEs by June 30, 2015. - (3) In order to meet these targets and to continue to successfully deliver the highway construction program, the department of transportation may contract out engineering and technical services.
+(1) As the department of transportation completes delivery of the projects funded by the 2003 and 2005 transportation revenue packages, it is clear that the current staffing levels necessary to deliver these projects are not sustainable into the future.
+Therefore, the department is directed to quickly move forward to develop and implement new business practices so that a smaller, more nimble state workforce can effectively and efficiently deliver transportation improvement programs as they are approved in the future, in strong partnership with the private sector, while protecting the public's interests and assets.

+- (2) To this end, the department of transportation is directed to reduce the size of its engineering and technical workforce to a level sustained by current law revenue levels currently estimated at two thousand FTEs by the end of the 2013-2015 fiscal biennium.
+The department's current two thousand eight hundred FTE engineering and technical workforce levels for highway construction will be reduced in the 2011-2013 fiscal biennium, with a target of two thousand four hundred FTEs by June 30, 2013, and to a level of two thousand FTEs by June 30, 2015. - (3) In order to successfully deliver the highway construction program as funded, the department of transportation may continue to contract out engineering and technical services.
 In addition, the department may continue the incentive program for retirements and employee separations.
-The department shall report quarterly to the office of financial management and the transportation committees of the legislature on its progress and plans to reduce highway construction workforce levels to two thousand FTEs by June This report must also be posted on the department's web site.
+The department shall report quarterly to the office of financial management and the transportation committees of the legislature on its progress and plans to reduce highway construction workforce levels to two thousand FTEs by June 2015.
+This report must also be posted on the department's web site.